ylvao/mrchem/doc/users/user_ref.rst

     **Predicates**
       - ``value.lower() in ['surface_integrals', 'hellmann_feynman']``

    :surface_integral_precision: Precision of the surface integrals used in the computation of forces.
-Determines the number of Lebvedev grid points used in the surface integration.
+Determines the number of Lebedev grid points used in the surface integration.

     **Type** ``str``